-Any physical contact of a sexual nature, including touching, patting, hugging, or brushing against a person's body could be considered sexual harassment.
-Workforce members can either (1) discuss the unwanted physical contact with the individual involved, if they feel comfortable; (2) contact Human Resources; or (3) contact the Office of Corporate Compliance.
+Comments of a sexual nature can be considered sexual harassment.
+Workforce members can either: (1) discuss the unwanted or unwelcomed remarks with the individual involved, if they feel comfortable; (2) contact Human Resources; or (3) contact the Office of Corporate Compliance.